This script is the main install program for Alpine linux, only can run as root.

 configurations for later, cos at the most modern the network card, the

 lest supported or still not well tested.
-Just type done
+Just type done and press

 enter.
 If you configured the wired interface, another question will be